unreal4u/mqtt/README.md

 Please note that for the time being, this is still work in progress!
 A version will be launched when I believe it to be ready for production environments.

+## What is MQTT?

+Please read the [following wiki page](https://github.com/unreal4u/mqtt/wiki/What-is-MQTT) for that :)

 ## Capabilities of this package: